apache/datasketches-cpp/python/README.md

 ## Usage

-Having installed the library, loading the Apache Datasketches library in Python is simple: `import datasketches`.
+Having installed the library, loading the Apache Datasketches Library in Python is simple: `import datasketches`.

 ## Available Sketch Classes